Brest-Java-Course-2021-2/Valentin-Kravchenko-MockBank/docs/srs/MockBank.md

   * The user clicks the **Deposit** in the line of the selected bank account
   * The system redirects the user to the page containing a money deposit form
     <img alt="Slide 7" height="60%" src="https://user-images.githubusercontent.com/75541561/140600584-e0507df6-49c2-46c9-aa77-2bfb575ce189.PNG" width="60%"/>
-  * The user enters the amount of money what will be deposited to the card balance
+  * The user enters sum of money what will be deposited to the card balance
   * The user clicks the **ACCEPT**
-  * The system validates the given amount of money
+  * The system validates the given sum of money
-  * In the case, the given amount of money is correct:
+  * In the case, the given sum of money is correct:
     * The system increases the credit card balance by the given amount of money
     * The system updates this balance in the database
     * In the case, an error occurred while updating data, the system generates an error message "Failed to deposit money"